CrayLabs/SmartSim/doc/developer/documentation.rst

 Documentation
 *************

-To make the documentation, naviagate to the base directory of SmartSim and call ``make html``.
+To make the documentation, navigate to the base directory of SmartSim and execute ``make html``.